 Webhooks allow external services to be notified when certain events happen.
-You can use webhook as a distribution channel and push a message to the given webhook every time distribution is triggered.
+You can use a webhook as a distribution channel and push a message to the given webhook every time a distribution is triggered.

 Custom events are actions taken by your customers that you track in your application or website and pass to Voucherify using our API.